-There are essentially two kinds of shoes with cleats: Those designed with walking in mind, and those designed to make cycling as efficient as possible (and as a result the walking part becomes a total nightmare.)
+There are essentially two kinds of shoes with cleats: Those designed with walking in mind, and those designed to make cycling as efficient as possible (and as a result the walking part becomes a bit more difficult.)
 Also worth noting is that because you can get different kinds of cleat systems – each one specific to a certain type of pedal - cleats come supplied with the pedals and not with the shoes.
 So without further ado, here’s our guide to cycling pedals and shoes in case you’re thinking of investing in a pair and taking your cycling to the next level.

 ROAD SHOES AND PEDALS:

 Road racing shoes are what many people have in mind when thinking of dedicated cycling footwear.
-The soles are virtually or totally inflexible, and they all feature a cleat that clips into dedicated bike pedals.
+The soles can be virtually or totally inflexible, and they all feature a cleat that clips into dedicated bike pedals.
 The soles are also very thin in order to deliver maximum power transfer and to maximise that feeling of being dynamically connected to the bike.
 Because of the stiffness of the uppers as well as the sole, it's important to get a really good fit.

 Although there’s more than one kind of cleat system for road shoes, one of the most popular kinds remains the ‘Look’ system invented more than 30 years ago.
 With this system, the cleat is bolted on to the sole of the shoe instead of recessed, so you wouldn’t want to walk far in them.

-MOUNTAIN BIKE/LEISURE SHOES AND PEDALS:
+Non-clip MOUNTAIN BIKE/LEISURE SHOES AND PEDALS: